tips

 Now narrow it down to 4–8 that actually tell the story.
 Not the best-lit ones.
 Not the posed ones.
 The ones that bring the afternoon back when you look at them.

-Step 2: Choose a Template That Matches the Mood
+How Do You Choose a Template That Matches the Mood?

 A template is a pre-made page layout — it decides where your photos sit, what background they're on, and what design elements surround them.
 You're not designing from scratch; you're filling in a frame someone already built.